 To qualify for the permanent discharge of debt under Chapter 7 bankruptcy, you must submit to a means test, demonstrating to the bankruptcy court that you fit within a certain level of income.
 This means test is generally based on your income and family size but also contains a number of other factors that we will thoroughly review before deciding which chapter of the bankruptcy code best fits your situation.

 When you come to my office to explore your bankruptcy options, I will first determine if your situation passes the means test.
 I will carefully explain which debts can and cannot be discharged and which assets are protected.
-My office will prepare and file all of the required documents with the bankruptcy court, and appear with you at your meeting of creditors and trustee.
+My office will prepare and file all of the required documents with the bankruptcy court, and appear with you at your meeting of creditors and trustees.
 I will also represent you in any required bankruptcy court proceedings.

 Chapter 13 Bankruptcy Alternative

-If you do not meet the eligibility requirements under Chapter 7, or if the debt relief allowed in Chapter 13 of the bankruptcy code best suits your situation I will work with you to reorganize your debt and obtain whatever discharge of debt is allowable under Chapter 13 of the code.
+If you do not meet the eligibility requirements under Chapter 7, or if the debt relief allowed in Chapter 13 of the bankruptcy code best suits your situation, I will work with you to reorganize your debt and obtain whatever discharge of debt is allowable under Chapter 13 of the code.

 From time to time, certain issues in any bankruptcy case will need to be resolved through litigation.
 I have extensive experience litigating cases within the context of the bankruptcy laws.
 I have represented consumers and small businesses having legal disputes in bankruptcy throughout my career that began in 1995.